 Arthur Edward Waite (2 October 1857 - 19 May 1942), commonly known as A. E. Waite, was an American-born British poet and scholarly mystic who wrote extensively on occult and esoteric matters, and was the co-creator of the Rider-Waite Tarot deck.
 As his biographer R. A. Gilbert described him, "Waite's name has survived because he was the first to attempt a systematic study of the history of western occultism--viewed as a spiritual tradition rather than as aspects of proto-science or as the pathology of religion." -Wikipedia

-Your purchases on this site helps Theosophy Foundation, Inc., sustain and promote worldwide the first principle; "We are all One".
-If interested in Theosophy and what it's all about, please visit our main site: www.blavatsky.net.
+Your purchase on this site helps Theosophy Foundation, Inc., sustain and promote worldwide the first principle; "We are all One".
+If interested in Theosophy and what it's all about, please visit our parent site: www.blavatsky.net.